proycon/analiticcl/docs/pres_20220120/analiticcl_presentation.md

 * Analiticcl is a string-matching / fuzzy-matching system
 * Intended for text normalisation like:
-    * Diachronic variation
+    * diachronic spelling variation
     * post-OCR/HTR variation
     * spelling correction (especially non-word errors)
-* Lexicon-based; fuzzy lookups against a lexicon
+* Lexicon-based; fuzzy lookups against a lexicon, using a smart *heuristic*

 ## Introduction: Context